The Great Dictator: Origins and development

 In the 1930s, cartoonists and comedians often built on Hitler and Chaplin having similar mustaches.
 Chaplin also capitalized on this resemblance in order to give his Little Tramp character a "reprieve".

 In his memoir My Father, Charlie Chaplin, Chaplin's son Charles Chaplin Jr. described his father as being haunted by the similarities in background between him and Hitler; they were born four days apart in April 1889, and both had risen to their present heights from poverty.
 He wrote:

 Their destinies were poles apart.
 One was to make millions weep, while the other was to set the whole world laughing.
 Dad could never think of Hitler without a shudder, half of horror, half of fascination.
 "Just think", he would say uneasily, "he's the madman, I'm the comic.
 But it could have been the other way around."

+When rumors of the development of what would become The Great Dictator began leaking into the United States entertainment press in late 1938, there was a notable amount of trepidation being expressed about Chaplin – a British citizen living as a resident alien in the U.S. – possibly making a parody film about Hitler.
+The United States was still officially neutral and maintaining diplomatic negotiations with Nazi Germany, and would through mid-1941.

+In particular, then-newly-syndicated gossip columnist Hedda Hopper expressed a negative opinion of the project in the press, and many of the other filmmakers and film executives in the industry tried to talk Chaplin out of the production.
+By March 1939, Chaplin was leaning towards discontinuing the production.
+Warner Bros. co-owner Jack L. Warner, whose studio was about to release the first anti-Nazi major motion picture, Confessions of a Nazi Spy, relayed a recent discussion he'd had with U.S. President Franklin D. Roosevelt, who'd expressed his hope that Chaplin had not given up on the film.
+Roosevelt also sent his assistant Harry Hopkins to meet with Chaplin and ensure the federal government's aid in preventing boycotts of the film by domestic film exhibitors.